shreeyajoshi2013/Python-practice-projects/README.md

 # Python-practice-projects

-Python projects to keep learning and exploring
+Small simple python projects to keep learning and exploring.

+Each folder is a separate project.